 The Massachusetts ADRC is proud to count the Greater Boston Chinese Golden Age Center and the Multicultural Coalition on Aging among our community partners in our outreach efforts to diverse seniors in Massachusetts.

-To find out more about how we may provide educational and training programs to your community, please contact the Co-Directors of our Outreach, Recruitment and Education Core, blacker [ at ] psych [dot] mgh [dot] harvard [dot] edu (Deborah Blacker), MD, ScD or drentz [ at ] partners [dot] org (Dorene M. Rentz), PsyD.
+To find out more about how we may provide educational and training programs to your community, please contact the Director of our Outreach and Recruitment Core, drentz [ at ] partners [dot] org (Dorene M. Rentz), PsyD.

 Advanced Clinical and Research Training Programs